kobilee/task-file-organizer/README.md

 This Visual Studio Code extension provides a simple task manager, allowing you to manage tasks and associate files with each task.
 Tasks can be created, deleted, and marked as complete.
 The extension also allows you to set a random color for each task, which will be applied to associated files' tabs in the editor.

+> **IMPORTANT NOTE : AFTER INSTALLING TABSCOLOR YOU MAY GET THE POPUP "YOUR CODE INSTALLATION IS CORRUPT..."
+UPON RESTART.
+JUST CLICK ON THE GEAR ICON AND CHOOSE DON'T SHOW AGAIN.**

 ## How it looks

 ![Preview GIF](https://github.com/kobilee/task-file-organizer/raw/main/assests/preview.gif)